wharvex/NewShank/README.md

 # The Shank Programming Langauge V3

+## Required dependencies

+- clang or a linker
+- .NET runtime 8.0

 ## Setup

 please check Shank.csproj to make sure you have the required dependencies downloaded.